 The principles of effectiveness and efficiency are designed to collectively ensure that the optimal combination of programs and services, use of internal resources, and participation of external partners are applied to maximize achievement of institutional student success, equity, and enrollment goals.
-These principles should be applied as relevant for all decision-making processes and situations at varied institutional levels, such as in strategic planning, enrollment planning, campus and center planning, and program and service planning.
 Decision-making will typically involve the consideration and application of multiple principles, where some are primary and others are secondary or non-applicable.
 The key goals, types of programs and services, internal resources, and external partners linked to each principle are indicated in the two charts displayed on subsequent pages.